 The Agency's primary source of revenue is tax increment funds.
-This revenue is computed by applying the operating tax rate for the City, County, Lakeland Area Mass Transit District (LAMTD), and in the Downtown area multiplied by the increased value of the property located within the boundaries of the redevelopment areas of the Agency, over the base property value, minus 5%.
-The City, is required to fund this amount annually without regard to tax collections or other obligations.
+This revenue is computed by applying the operating tax rate for the City and County, multiplied by the increased value of the property located within the boundaries of the redevelopment areas of the Agency, over the base property value, minus 5%.
+The City is required to fund this amount annually without regard to tax collections or other obligations.